KazaiMazai/SwiftyUIKit/README.md

 ## Reasons

-- I love be as close to UIKit API as possible and play with NSLayoutConstraints directly
+- I love to be as close to UIKit API as possible and play with NSLayoutConstraints directly
 - Sometimes NSLayoutConstraints are too verbose especially after SwiftUI experience
 - I'm not a fan of using monster-sized 3rd party libs for building UI layout